 If the authorized administrator has any reasonable suspicion to believe that any student has any item or substance in his or her possession, which constitutes an imminent danger to the property of any person or the District, the administrator is authorized to conduct a search of any car or container and to seize any such item or substance.

 No student shall hinder, obstruct, or prevent any search authorized by this procedure.

+When feasible and when a student is under 18 years of age, the building principal shall contact a student’s parent/guardian prior to conducting a search of their person.
+When it is not feasible to contact the parent prior to a search of a student’s person, the building principal shall attempt to contact the parent/guardian as soon as possible following the search.

 Any search or seizure authorized in this procedure shall be conducted in the presence of at least one adult witness as described in Policy 3370.
 A written record of the time, date, and results shall be made by the administrator.
 A copy shall be forwarded to the Superintendent as soon as possible.